MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-https-binding-windows-server-ca.md

 ---
 ms.assetid:
 title: How to configure an HTTPS binding for a Windows Server CA
-description: This article describes How to configure an HTTPS binding for a Windows Server CA.
+description: This article describes how to configure an HTTPS binding for a Windows Server CA.
 author: jyothisuri
 ms.author: jsuri
 manager: evansma